irumeria/auto-vasper/README.md

 4. search the ground state by EA solver

-Notes that the origin [paper&code](https://github.com/hitarth64/quantum-inspired-cluster-expansion) have already implement the function for searching the lowest energy on the whole phase diagram
+Notes that the referenced [paper&code](https://github.com/hitarth64/quantum-inspired-cluster-expansion) have already implement the function for searching the lowest energy on the whole phase diagram

 here I also implement the part for searching ground state **on specific component ratio**.
 The mode can be switch by the parameter 'cross_element'.